Multicanonical sampling of rare events in random matrices: Large deviations in the largest eigenvalues

 where we replace $E(x)$ in~(\ref{ddd}) with $\lambda_1(x)$. $D(\lambda_1)$ is simply the probability distribution of $\lambda_1$, whose extreme tails we are interested in.

 Now the application of multicanonical Monte Carlo is straightforward.
-We employ a Metropolis-Hastings algorithm to generate samples according to the weight $f(\lambda_1(x))p(x)$.
+We employ a Metropolis-Hastings algorithm~\cite{hastings1970monte} to generate samples according to the weight $\wf(\lambda_1(x))p(x)$.
 A single component $x_{ij}$ of the random matrix $x$ is chosen and changed at each step; in ensembles of symmetric matrices, $x_{ji}$ should also be changed if $i \neq j$, which is necessary to keep the symmetry of the matrix.
 The candidate $x_{ij}^{new}$ of $x_{ij}$ is generated according to the proposal density $r_{ij}(x_{ij}^{new}|x^{old})$, where $x^{old}$ is the current value of $x$; $x_{ij}^{new}$ is accepted if and only if the Metropolis ratio

 is smaller than a random number uniformly distributed in $(0,1]$.
-Repeating this procedure, the function $f(\lambda_1)$ is tuned by the method of Wang-Landau~\cite{wang2001efficient, *wang2001determining}.
-Once a weight function $f^*(\lambda_1)$ that gives a sufficiently flat $q(\lambda_1)$ is obtained, we estimate $D(\lambda_1)$ using the formula
+Repeating this procedure, the function $\wf(\lambda_1)$ is tuned by the method of Wang-Landau~\cite{wang2001efficient, *wang2001determining}, whose details are given in the appendix.
+Once a weight function $\wf^*(\lambda_1)$ that gives a sufficiently flat $\hq(\lambda_1)$ is obtained, we estimate $D(\lambda_1)$ using the formula

-where $q^*(\lambda_1)$ is the density of $\lambda_1$ estimated by a long run with the fixed weight function $f^*(\lambda_1)$.
+where $\hq^*(\lambda_1)$ is the density of $\lambda_1$ estimated by a long run with the fixed weight function $\wf^*(\lambda_1)$.

 A simple choice of the proposal density is $r_{ij}(x_{ij}^{new}|x^{old})=p_{ij}(x_{ij}^{new})$, which results in a simple form of the Metropolis ratio